-- Small businesses took advantage of lifelines Payroll Protection Program, - Road ahead uncertain, but there are signals of optimism.
+- Effects felt across industries with some more impacted than others, - Small businesses took advantage of lifelines Payroll Protection Program, - Road ahead uncertain, but there are signals of optimism.

 It is difficult to estimate with certainty the impact of the pandemic on BPOL revenues at this point; however, it is expected to see a decline on the amount of revenues coming from those sectors most impacted by COVID-19 such as businesses dependent on tourism.
 The FY 2022-2026 forecast reflects a reduction in total revenues as businesses navigate and adjust to these impacts, followed by a more normal growth trend as the economy begins to recovery.